gradio-app/gradio/guides/07_other-tutorials/creating-a-chatbot.md

 Of course, in practice, you would replace `bot()` with your own more complex function, which might call a pretrained model or an API, to generate a response.

 ## Adding Markdown, Images, Audio, or Videos

-The `gradio.Chatbot` component supports a subset of markdown including bold, italics, and code.
+The `gr.Chatbot` component supports a subset of markdown including bold, italics, and code.
 For example, we could write a function that responds to a user's message, with a bold **That's cool!**, like this:

 ```py
 def bot(history):